-On May 23, 2023, our shareholders voted to approve special resolutions providing for an amendment to our articles of incorporation to effect a reverse stock split (the "Reverse Stock Split") of our outstanding common shares, no par value (the "Common Shares") at a ratio in the range of 1-for-10 to 1-for-20.
+On May 23, 2023, our shareholders voted to approve special resolutions providing for an amendment to our articles of incorporation to effect the Reverse Stock Split at a ratio in the range of 1-for-10 to 1-for-20.
 Our Board of Directors then approved a ratio of 1-for-15 on May 23, 2023.
-On May 24, 2023, we filed articles of amendment under the Canada Business Corporations Act to give effect to the reverse stock split (consolidation) of our Common Shares on the basis of one post-consolidation Common Share for each 15 pre-consolidation Common Shares.
+On May 24, 2023, we filed articles of amendment under the CBCA to give effect to the reverse stock split (consolidation) of our Common Shares on the basis of one post-consolidation Common Share for each 15 pre-consolidation Common Shares.
 The Common Shares commenced trading on a post-Reverse Stock Split basis at market open on Tuesday, June 6, 2023.
 The Reverse Share Split was primarily intended to bring us into compliance with the minimum bid price requirement for maintaining the listing of the Common Shares on Nasdaq and to make the bid price more attractive to investors.
 On June 21, 2023, Nasdaq confirmed that we had regained compliance with the minimum bid price requirement.
 All references in this report to historical Common Share prices, numbers of Common Shares, and earnings per share calculations have been presented to reflect the effect of the Reverse Stock Split.